-The signature event of the Aspen Institute Sport and Society Program, the Project Play Summit is the nation’s premier gathering of leaders building healthy children through sports.
+The signature event of the Aspen Institute Sports and Society Program, the Project Play Summit is the nation’s premier gathering of leaders building healthy children through sports.
 The 500+ attendees come from across the country and internationally to discover new insights, ideas and opportunities to get and keep kids in the game.

 What to Expect from the Project Play Summit